Khanaman-11/Green-Destinations-Attrition-Analysis/README.md

 ---

-## 🚀 How to Run

-1. Download or clone the repository.
-2. Open `notebooks/attrition_analysis.py` in your IDE or run it using a Jupyter notebook.
-3. View the charts in the `images/` folder.
-4. Open the final presentation in the `presentation/` folder.

----

 ## 📬 Contact

-Created by [Your Name] – feel free to connect on [LinkedIn](your-link) or explore other projects!
+Created by Aman Khan – feel free to connect on [LinkedIn]([your-link](https://www.linkedin.com/in/aman-khan-353723229/)) or explore other projects!